 - Including pulse surveys or listening surveys that can be reviewed often can help businesses stay on top of what matters most to employees and how they can improve.

-To have successful and consistent communication, it’s vital that everyone feels included.
-This can be done in various ways, such as department meetings, town hall meetings and even social media.
+To have successful and consistent communication in the workplace, it’s vital that everyone feels included.
+This can be done in various ways, such as department meetings, town hall meetings and even using social tools — from social media to social activities.

 Making sure that everyone, remote and in-house, has a voice (and a face) allows for better two-way communication and helps with transparency — an essential ingredient in any healthy workplace.